subhambiswajit/Silverware/README.md

 ## CI/CD Setup

-The CI/CD setup builds the docker images on every push to master branch and deploys it in GCP cloud run instance. the changes take aprroximately 5 minutes to reflect in GCP clourrun services.
+The CI/CD setup builds the docker images on every push to main branch and deploys it in GCP cloud run instance. the changes take aprroximately 5 minutes to reflect in GCP clourrun services.

 The CI/CD is enabled using <a href="https://github.com/subhambiswajit/Silverware/actions">Github Actions.</a>